retazo0018/Deep-Learning/README.md

 # Deep-Learning
-A step by step learning and implementation of various tasks in Deep Learning.
+A step by step learning, implementation and solutions to various problems using Deep Learning.